 Carry out performance reviews/appraisals but in a manner of fairness with a good dose of honesty and sensitivity.
 Adopt a supportive, coaching approach giving them empowerment over their own success.

 Also complete mini one’s throughout the year.
-I know I used to hate these as it always seemed to be used by directors to beat you rather than look for the most productive way forward.
+I know I used to hate these when I started on the corporate ladder as it always seemed to be used by directors to beat you rather than look for the most productive way forward.

 Implement mentoring or coaching packages that focus on regular improvement.